 When measuring the back length, your dog must be standing straight with his or her head up and looking forward.
 If your dog is lying down or sitting, their back length will be longer than their actual length.
 If your dog is turning to see what you are doing it will also throw off the measurement.

 How To Measure Your Dog for a Dog Coat

 You can download this chart to print it out by clicking this link.

 Make sure you use a soft, tailor’s measuring tape to measure your dog.
-Do not use a hard straight ruler or carpenters tape to measure your dog as this will give you an inaccurate measurement.
-If you don’t have a soft measuring tape, use a thick rope to take the measurements and then mark that against a ruler or carpenter's measuring tape.
+Do not use a hard straight ruler or carpenter's tape to measure your dog as this will give you an inaccurate measurement.
+If you don’t have a soft measuring tape, use some thick string to take the measurements and then mark that against a ruler or carpenter's measuring tape.

 STEP One – NECK Circumference

 - Measure around your dog’s neck where the collar normally sits.

 - Place two fingers flat under the measuring tape while doing this to get a comfortable size.

 - Measure from where the collar sits to the withers.
 You can find the withers by drawing a line straight up from behind the front legs.